kubernetes/website/content/en/docs/setup/windows/intro-windows-in-kubernetes.md

 The behavior of the flags behave differently as described below:

-* --kubelet-reserve, --system-reserve , and --eviction-hard flags update Node Allocatable
+* `--kubelet-reserve`, `--system-reserve` , and `--eviction-hard` flags update Node Allocatable
-* Eviction by using --enforce-node-allocable is not implemented
+* Eviction by using `--enforce-node-allocable` is not implemented
-* Eviction by using --eviction-hard and --eviction-soft are not implemented
+* Eviction by using `--eviction-hard` and `--eviction-soft` are not implemented
 * MemoryPressure Condition is not implemented
 * There are no OOM eviction actions taken by the kubelet
-* Kubelet running on the windows node does not have memory restrictions. --kubelet-reserve and --system-reserve do not set limits on kubelet or processes running the host.
+* Kubelet running on the windows node does not have memory restrictions. `--kubelet-reserve` and `--system-reserve` do not set limits on kubelet or processes running the host.
 This means kubelet or a process on the host could cause memory resource starvation outside the node-allocatable and scheduler

 #### Storage